-Arena Football is actually a proprietary game in which each team can place its 8 players from a 20-man active roster at a time.
+Arena Football is actually a proprietary game in which each team can place its eight players from a 20-man active roster at a time.
 Arena Football League is the governing body of this sport.
 Also known as indoor football and Gridiron football.

 Arena Football is not the only variant of indoor American football, though it is the most widely known, and from this variation most other forms of modern indoor football are at least partially based.

 - American Football — a team sport played on a rectangular field with goalposts at each end.
 Each team attempts to advance an oval ball down the field into the end zone by running or passing it.
 It is also known in some parts of the world (outside of the US) as Gridiron.
-In the US it is referred simply as football.
+In the US it is referred to simply as football.

 - About football (general)